Arrrgggggghhh.

 Following are the tips that have worked for me and the athletes I coach, whether you need to get rid of cramps while running or have them sneak up on you later in the day.
 A few key changes to your routine could be all it takes.

 I learned that I was actually sweating and drinking so much water that I was washing electrolytes from my body!
-I needed to start adding them back in, which I’ve talked about in depth on Electrolytes 101.
+I needed to start adding them back in, which I’ve talked about in-depth in Electrolytes for runners.

 “As you get tired, your muscle’s reflex control becomes dysfunctional.
 Instead of contracting and relaxing like they’re supposed to, they keep firing.
 Basically, your muscles become “twitchy” and can’t stop contracting.”